-Recreational activities draw in visitors year-round to this magnificent lake
+Recreational activities draw in visitors year-round to this magnificent lake near Glennallen.

-Near the end of World War II, the U.S. Army established a recreation facility at the lake and built the first road into the area, Lake Louise Road, while building Glenn Highway.
+Near the end of World War II, the U.S. Army established a recreation facility at the lake and built the first road into the area, Lake Louise Road, while building the Glenn Highway.
 After the war, the area was homesteaded and the lake was eventually designated as an official state recreation area.
 Traces of the WWII era can still be found today on the trails leading up to the dilapidated cabins at the "Army Point" campground, including one that was used by General Dwight D. Eisenhower before he was president.

 The state recreation area has a campground with a total of 67 sites.
 The campsites feature fire rings and picnic tables.
 Other facilities include a picnic area, covered picnic shelter, a boat launch, and a walking trail.
 A private concessionaire manages the campground and offers boat rentals and guided fishing trips.

 Lake Louise is 32 miles northwest of Glennallen and accessible by road via Lake Louise Road from Mile 159.8 of the Glenn Highway.
 Lake Louise State Recreation Area is located at Mile 17.2 on the Lake Louise Road.

 For more information, visit the Lake Louise State Recreation Area website.